soliton crystal microcomb

 Coherent at data centre scale

 We are targeting 25.6 Tb/s using coherent optical transmission — the modulation architecture already standard between data centres, now moving within them.
-We are building for when the market arrives.

 03